 The WVNCC Academic Support Center (ASC) defines its mission as motivating and empowering students to become successful and independent learners.
-We work to engender our mission through the following goals:
+The following goals support our mission:

 - Provide interactive academic spaces to reinforce and extend student learning. - Provide a variety of holistic and comprehensive support services and programs that enhance academic success, personal growth, retention, and graduation. - Align programs and services with best practices in student learning theory and addressing diverse student learning needs. - Uphold scholarly integrity and academic honesty in all learning center programs and services. - Maintain a staff of learning center focused professionals who are consistently connected to the field of learning centers in higher education and learning assistance. - To effectively brand and consistently promote the learning center virtually and on-campus. - Maintain a process of consistent and continual review and quality improvement in programs/services including analysis of strengths, challenges, and appropriate corrective actions annually.